Leg3ndary/APHS-bot/info/announcements.md

 **APHS DEBATE** is BACK, with new Spring tournaments to come!
 Including the Second Annual Bayview Glen Tournament, and the Senior National Debating Tournaments.
 Build on your research and inquiry, quick thinking and presentation skills FAST.
 It's never too late to join debate!
 Every Monday at 3PM, room 203.
 New members are always welcome.

-**IMPROV MEETING - **** **Here ye here ye improv will have a meeting in the theatre on Friday, today.
+**IMPROV MEETING******Here ye here ye improv will have a meeting in the theatre on Friday, today.
-**
-****BOYS SOCCER -** Any boys interested in playing soccer this year, come to a meeting tomorrow in the gym.
+******BOYS SOCCER** Any boys interested in playing soccer this year, come to a meeting tomorrow in the gym.
 That's Friday in the gym at the start of lunch.

 **GRADE 12 PROM** - Prom is on this year!
 We have secured Thursday June 9th at Le Dome.
 If you would like to assist with the planning, ticket sales, colours, music, photographer, food ... etc ...please come to Rm 217 after school Friday for a brief planning meeting.

 ## THURSDAY MARCH 24 2022

-**E-WASTE JANITOR RECYCLING DRIVE SURVEY**  - Canada is among the highest sources of E-Waste in the world, leading to heavy metals like mercury polluting the water and air.
+**EWASTE JANITOR RECYCLING DRIVE SURVEY**  - Canada is among the highest sources of E-Waste in the world, leading to heavy metals like mercury polluting the water and air.
 Part of the problem comes from people not knowing what can be considered E-Waste, leading to much of it ending up thrown in the garbage.

 The E-Waste Janitors will be holding an E-Waste recycling drive, and have a survey to both help us plan better and assist anyone interested in learning what constitutes E-Waste.
 If you're interested, you can fill it out at bit.ly/ewastejanitors